Welcome to Week 5

 Homework Week 5

-To warm up walk briskly then go out for a run for 35 mins, warm up with a 2 min run to help you ease into the run then aim for running 6 mins continuously.
-Recover for 1 min and go again and aim for 8 mins.
-Recover for 1 min then turn around and go back the way you came and repeat.
+Warm up walk briskly then go out for 35 mins, warm up with a 2 min run to help you ease into the run then aim for running 15 continuously.
+Recover for 1 min and go again and aim for another 15 mins.